michelou/simplelanguage/WIN.md

 ## <span id="section_00">Preamble</span>

-Let us start with the (supposed) simple path to run the SL parser:
+Let us start with the short path to run the SL parser:

 - open a console with the *"Windows SDK 7.1 Command Prompt"* shortcut
 - ensure environment variables `JAVA_HOME` and `PATH` are correctly setup
 - generate the SL parser with command **`mvn package`**
 - run the SL parser, eg. **`sl.bat languages\tests\Add.sl`**

-Unfortunately the above scenario will fail unless we complete the current infrastructure (eg. command **`sl.bat`**).
+Unfortunately the above scenario will fail on a Windows machine unless we complete the current infrastructure (eg. command **`sl.bat`**).

 ## <span id="section_01">Project dependencies</span>